 Generally, permanent spousal support is appropriate in marriages of long duration where one spouse was financially dependent on the other and has been unemployed too long to reasonably expect them to re-enter the workforce.

 Contact Neshanian Law Firm for Sound Legal Counsel

 If you are facing a potentially difficult and emotionally intense divorce and are concerned about spousal support issues, it is in your best interest to retain the services of an experienced attorney.
-At Neshanian La Firm, our legal team has the skill and legal proficiency to protect your legal interests.
+At The Neshanian Law Firm, Inc., our legal team has the skill and legal proficiency to protect your legal interests.

 Call us at (949) 577-7935 or visit us online to schedule an initial case evaluation with a dedicated member of our legal team today.